Wondering how to write a personal essay? Is your personal essay due tomorrow morning? If so, here are some quick tips. Good luck!

 (A long list of ways you use this food will be less interesting than a well-presented story of one particular story that stands out in your memory.)

-- “If your essay includes quoted speech, punctuate the dialogue properly,” said the helpful professor, who also mentioned section 49 of Keys for Writers.
+“If your essay includes quoted speech, punctuate the dialogue properly,” said the helpful professor, who also recommend the handout Writing Effective Dialogue.

-- “I never knew how important having a handkerchief could be, until that beautiful woman sneezed messily into her hand.”
+- “I never knew how important having a handkerchief could be, until that beautiful stranger sneeezed messily into her hand.”

-[passionate romance, stormy breakup, a chance encounter years later...]
+- [tension, frustration, and passion during a summer romance, the breakup, a chance encounter years later…]

 - “Marley was dead: to begin with.
 There is no doubt whatever about that.”